Skip to main content

 Authors: Claire K. Lunch

-This data tutorial provides instruction on working with two different NEON data products to estimate tree height:
+The two NEON data products that estimate tree height:

 • DP3.30015.001, Ecosystem structure, aka Canopy Height Model (CHM)